 - powdered glass

-Your tooth needs to be reduced in size and the crown is then used to replace what is removed.
-Your crown is made using a mould of your teeth to make sure that it is the right shape and size and that it fits your tooth accurately.
+The size of your tooth will be reduced and the crown will be used to replace what's removed.
+A mould of your tooth will be taken to ensure the crown is the right shape and size, and fits your tooth accurately.

-When fitting the crown, cement is used to glue the crown to the trimmed-down tooth.
-If there is only a small amount of tooth left after the root canal treatment, a post can be cemented in the root canal and used to help keep the crown in place.
+When fitting the crown, cement will be used to glue the crown to the trimmed-down tooth.
+If there's only a small amount of tooth left after the root canal treatment, a post can be cemented in the root canal and used to help keep the crown in place.

 Root canal treatment is usually successful at saving the tooth and clearing the infection.

-One review of a number of studies found that 90% of root-treated teeth survived for 8 to10 years.
+One review of a number of studies found that 90% of root-treated teeth survived for 8-10 years.
 The study also found that having a crown fitted to the tooth after root canal treatment was the most important factor for improving tooth survival rates.

-If you practise good oral hygiene you should be able to successfully keep the tooth for a long time.
-The survival of your tooth depends on a number of factors including:
+If you practise good oral hygiene, your treated tooth should survive for a long time.
+The survival of your tooth depends on a number of factors, including: